Magius “Black Metal”

 Luis Landero “Lluvia fina”

-An excellent novel that recounts the horrors of a broken family from the point of view of the brother’s married woman.
-With every chapter you learn more ugly details about the characters involved - until the unhappy end.
+An excellent novel that recounts the horrors of a broken family from the point of view of the brother’s wife.
+With every chapter, you learn more ugly details about the characters involved—until the unhappy end.

 Verdict: must read